The sweet allure of frosting! It’s the crowning glory of many baked delights, adding both flavor and visual appeal.

 There’s a lot of information out there about buttercream storage, and not all of it is accurate.
 Let’s clear up some common misconceptions:

-- Buttercream Can Last Indefinitely at Room Temperature: While American can stay at room temperature for a few days due to its high sugar content, it doesn’t mean it can stay out indefinitely.
+- Buttercream Can Last Indefinitely at Room Temperature: While Americans can stay at room temperature for a few days due to its high sugar content, it doesn’t mean it can stay out indefinitely.
 Always consider the ingredients and the environment.

 - Refrigeration Ruins Buttercream: Not true!
 While refrigeration can harden it, letting it come to room temperature and giving it a good stir can bring back its creamy consistency.